MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 #### TYPE = *[ HADOOP ]*

 Specifies the type of the external data source being configured.
-This parameter isn't always required, and should only be specified when connecting to Cloudera CDH, Hortonworks HDP, or an Azure Storage account.
+This parameter isn't always required, and should only be specified as `HADOOP` when connecting to Cloudera CDH, Hortonworks HDP, or an Azure Storage account.

-Use `HADOOP` when the external data source is Cloudera CDH, Hortonworks HDP, an Azure Storage account.

 > [!NOTE]
-> In SQL Server 2016, `TYPE` should be set to `HADOOP` even when accessing Azure Storage.
+> In SQL Server 2016 only, `TYPE` should be set to `HADOOP` even when accessing Azure Storage.

 For an example of using `TYPE` = `HADOOP` to load data from an Azure Storage account, see [Create external data source to access data in Azure Storage using the wasb:// interface](#e-create-external-data-source-to-access-data-in-azure-storage-using-the-wasb-interface) <!--[Create external data source to reference Azure Storage](#e-create-external-data-source-to-reference-azure-storage).-->